ONSdigital/csvcubed/external-docs/docs/quick-start/designing-csv.md

 First, we start by taking the above shape and adding columns for each of your *identifying characteristics* ([dimensions](../glossary/index.md#dimensionhttpswwww3orgtrvocab-data-cubecubes-model)).

 From hereonin we will be creating a data set to represent the competition winners in Eurovision.
-Our CSV will be structured as per the following extract where `Year`, `Entrant`, `Song` and `Language` are the cube's identifying [dimensions](../glossary/index.md#dimensionhttpswwww3orgtrvocab-data-cubecubes-model):
+Our CSV will be structured as per the following extract where `Year`, `Entrant`, `Song` and `Language` are the cube's identifying [dimensions](../glossary/index.md#dimensionhttpswwww3orgtrvocab-data-cubecubes-model).
+Note that we have included multiple measures in this dataset, as `Final Rank`, `Final Points` and `People on Stage` are recorded for each contestant:

 | Year | Entrant            | Song     | Language | Value |         Measure |     Unit |
 |:----:|:-------------------|:---------|:---------|------:|----------------:|---------:|